-This Fettuccine Alfredo with Roasted Garlic fits the bill of mac n cheese for grown ups.
+This Fettuccine Alfredo with Roasted Broccoli fits the bill of mac n cheese for grown-ups.
 It has a creamy white sauce mixed with chewy roasted broccoli with the extra touch of roasted garlic.
 This is also a perfect meal for Meatless Monday – it is very filling and satisfying.

 Full Disclosure: The pasta pictured is actually linguine.
 They didn’t have fettuccine on the day I went to the store for this project, but I am still calling this fettuccine alfredo because it’s more recognizable.
 You can make this dish with any pasta you have on hand: spaghetti, angel hair, penne.
 Whatever you have will work.